Council

 Council Member

-Jacqueline joined Council in 2016.
+Jackie joined Council in 2016.
 She serves on Examination Steering Group and is a former Chair of Hull Branch.
-She became a member of the Association in 2016 and is also a Chartered Tax Adviser and chartered accountant.
-Jacqueline is a Partner with RSM, providing business and tax advisory and compliance services to owner managed businesses, large employers and individuals.
+Jackie became a member of the Association in 2016 and is also a Chartered Tax Adviser and Chartered Accountant.
+Jackie a Partner with RSM, providing business and tax advisory and compliance services to owner managed businesses, large employers and individuals.

 Georgiana Head